-The ACT is another college entrance examination that tests your subject knowledge of English, Mathematics, Natural Sciences and Technology, and Writing.
-Since this test is used solely to assess what you know, it is important to study the subject areas covered on this exam.
+The ACT is a college entrance examination that tests your subject knowledge of English, Mathematics, Reading and Science.
+There is also a writing portion.
+Since this test assesses what you know, it is important to study the subject areas covered on this exam.
 The ACT sometimes satisfies a college's request for both SAT Reasoning and Subject Tests.
-Students must register on-line at actstudent.org.
+Students must register on-line at act.org.